goooooooooooogle/just-the-docs-template/index.md

 - 6
 {:toc}

-# 2023 WP Data Analysis—A Discussion on Factors Influencing Subscription of WenXuJinShan Official Account during Pandemic Era from Multiple Perspectives
+# A Discussion on Factors Influencing Subscription of WenXuJinShan Official Account during Pandemic Era from Multiple Perspectives
 {: .no_toc }
+- STAT3060J Computational Thinking with Data (2023 WP)

 ## Brief Introduction
 In this project, we are going to use tools like python to analyse data of WenXuJinShan official account.
 And try to find a practicable way to optimize